himanshu-purohit/minitwitSpring/README.md

 MiniTwit Clone SparkJava : @ https://github.com/eh3rrera/minitwit
 The SparkJava version itself was a replica of the "original" MiniTwit written in Flask.

+1.)
 Clone the project.
+git clone <githublocation>

-From the root directory run mvn clean package.
+2.)
+From the root directory run:
+"mvn clean package"